eserie/wax-ml/README.md

   ),
   - for pandas/xarray users: with drop-in replacement of pandas `ewm` accessor.

+- a simple module `OnlineSupervisedLearner` to implement online learning algorithms for supervised machine learning problems.

 - Building blocks for designing of feedback loops in reinforcement learning.
-We provide a Haiku module called `GymFeedback` that allows the implementation of a Gym feedback loops (see [Gym documentation](https://gym.openai.com/)).
+We provide a module called `GymFeedback` that allows the implementation of a Gym feedback loops (see [Gym documentation](https://gym.openai.com/)).

 - universal functions: we use [EagerPy](https://github.com/jonasrauber/eagerpy) to